MellKam/vue-plyr/packages/vue-plyr/README.md

 },
 ```

-They also need to be installed.
 Supported versions are listed above.

 > It is assumed that vue is already used in your project.